West Coast Group Representation Constituency: 2020: PSP contest

 During the election, Desmond Lee and Ang Wei Neng, both incumbent PAP MPs for Jurong GRC, were redeployed to the GRC.
 Tan, meanwhile, contested West Coast GRC, personally leading the PSP's "A-team"; the move was framed as a return to his defunct Ayer Rajah SMC.
 In its worst performance in the history of West Coast GRC, the PAP defeated the PSP with 51.68% of the vote.

 After the election, two non-constituency MP (NCMP) seats were offered to the PSP team for West Coast GRC by virtue of their electoral performance.
 Hazel Poa and Leong Mun Wai were appointed.

 Resignation of S. Iswaran (2024)

 In January 2024, S. Iswaran resigned from the PAP, the ministership for transport and his seat as MP for West Coast GRC.
 He had been charged in the State Courts of Singapore with 27 charges relating to bribery and corruption following investigations that started in July 2023.

-Abolition (2025)
+2025: Abolition

 Prior to the 2025 general election, West Coast GRC was abolished, with the majority of its area being merged into the new West Coast–Jurong West GRC.
-Estates in Telok Blangah and Dover were carved out and reassigned to Tanjong Pagar GRC, while those in Harbourfront and on the offshore island of Sentosa were reassigned to Radin Mas SMC alongside the Southern Islands.
+Estates in Telok Blangah and Dover were reassigned to Tanjong Pagar GRC, while those in Harbourfront and on the offshore island of Sentosa were reassigned to Radin Mas SMC alongside the Southern Islands.